noahehall/theBookOfNoah/databases/mysql_new.md

     - access built-in documentation
   - `insert`
     - add rows of data to a table
-    - `delayed` indicates the same priority status as `low_priority`
-      - but it releases the eclient so that other queries may be run and so that the connection may be terminated
-      - a delayed query that returns without an error message does not guarantee that the isnerts will take place
-        - it confirms only that the query is received by the server to be processed
-      - user wont be informed of any failures if the server crashes
-        - to confirm - you must check the table later for the inserted content
-    - `high_priority`
-      - overrides a `--low-priority-updates` server option and to disable concurrent inserts
     - `default`
       - instructs the server to use the default value for the column
     - `on duplicate key update` tell an `insert` statement how to handle an insert when an index in the table already constains a specified value in a column